MarynaShavlak/dev-interview-hub/src/widgets/Navbar/ui/NotAuthorizedNavbar/README.md

 ## Features
 1. **Feature Flag Driven**: Utilizes the `toggleFeatures` utility to switch between the redesigned and deprecated button styles based on the isAppRedesigned feature flag.
 This ensures that the navbar's appearance aligns with the overall design system of the application.
-2. **Login Modal Integration**: Manages the visibility of the `LoginModal` based on the authentication state, providing a seamless login experience.
+2. **Login Modal Integration**: Manages the visibility of the `AuthModal` based on the authentication state, providing a seamless login experience.
 3. **Responsive Design**: The component adapts its appearance dynamically to fit the design specifications defined by the feature flags, ensuring a consistent look and feel across different application states.